Hyper Acidity vs. IBS | The Difference Between them!

 Your stomach has glands that secrete HCL.
 An acidic medium enables better digestion of food, yet when the level of acid in the stomach crosses normal levels then you suffer from a condition known as acidity or hyperacidity.

-Separating your esophagus and stomach is a valve called Lower Esophageal Sphincter or LES.
+Separating your oesophagus and stomach is a valve called Lower Esophageal Sphincter or LES.
 In normal conditions, the food does not come upward in the valve but only goes down.

 However, when the food pushes up the valve from the stomach into the esophagus it causes a sour taste in your throat and chest burn and you experience the symptoms of acidity.